EdgeOne CLI

 Overview

-Edgeone CLI provides methods to manage Pages Functions and the ability for fast deployment.
-With the CLI, you can generate, configure, and debug functions in a project, and also upload the built product to the Pages platform in the form of a folder or Zip package.
+The Edgeone CLI provides a method of managing Pages Functions and the ability to quickly deploy.
+With the aid of the CLI, you can generate, configure, and debug functions in a project, and also upload the built product as a folder or Zip package to the Pages platform.

 Preparations